raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 \- One of the best features of Cardano smart contracts is that they are designed for formal verification.
 This means that every action will be mathematically checked and verified before it gets sent out on the network.

-"This allows us to use a process known as "formal analysis,"

 ## Can Cardano Overtake Ethereum?

+This a question a lot of new investors ask when they are considering what to invest in.
 Cardano is a cryptocurrency and blockchain project that has its own distributed ledger.
-Cardano seeks to provide users with even more privacy than Ethereum while also making the user experience as easy-to-use as possible for developers, which can then create Dapps on top of Cardano's platform.
+Cardano seeks to provide users with even more privacy than Ethereum while also making the user experience as easy-to-use as possible for developers, which can then create DApps on top of Cardano's platform.
 Cardano uses a Proof-of-Stake  algorithm to verify transactions, and has a significant focus on making sure the system is as scalable as possible.

-Cardano's ADA token was created in September 2015 (called Cardano Settlement Layer) and it became operational in January 2017 with the creation of its own blockchain.
-It was originally named BitShares Plus before evolving into what we know today as  Cardano, which is a more apt name for the project.

 Cardano also features a language called Haskell that enables developers to write code in a "pluggable" way, meaning they can choose among different back-end languages such as C++ and Rust without having to rewrite it all from scratch.
-Cardano's goal is to enable  developers to code in a way that is more secure and reliable than languages like C++.

 Cardano also uses two unique features called Ouroboros, which is Cardano's Proof-of-Stake algorithm to verify transactions, and has a significant focus on making sure the system is as scalable as possible.
 The other feature of Cardano is called the Cardano Settlement Layer, which handles ADA transactions.